← Back to Grammar

 No hable en inglés

-Speak in Spanish / Don't speak in English
+Speak Spanish / Don't speak English

 Vaya por aquí